visheshvg/UCS654-Predictive-Analytics-using-Statistics/Assignment-3/README.md

 This assignment implements the TOPSIS (Technique for Order Preference by Similarity to Ideal Solution) method using both a command line tool and a web service.

+## Part 1 – Understanding TOPSIS
+In Part 1, the mathematical concept of TOPSIS was studied.
+TOPSIS ranks alternatives based on their distance from an ideal best and an ideal worst solution, considering multiple criteria along with weights and impacts.

 ## Part 2 – Command Line Tool
 The command line implementation accepts a CSV file, weights, and impacts, applies the TOPSIS method, and generates an output CSV containing Topsis Score and Rank.